Index Fund Investing for Beginners: Your Complete Guide to Getting Started

 - 20% Bond Index (for stability)

-Step 4: Set Up Automatic Investing
+Step 4: Set up automatic investing

-Sample Portfolio for Beginners
+A Sample Portfolio for Beginners

 Here's a simple three-fund portfolio that covers the entire world: